grafana/faro-web-sdk/demo/README.md

 This small project demonstrates how to use the Grafana JavaScript Agent and its packages.

+The app itself contains a full boilerplate for a React application including:

+- server-side rendering (SSR)
+- full implementation of the Grafana JavaScript Agent in the frontend
+- full implementation of OTel in the backend

 ## Installation

 1. Clone the repository: